 At Perry County Memorial Hospital we strive to provide the best Obstetrical Services for our families.
 We believe it is important for our families to have a smooth transition with their new baby whether first time parents or a growing family.

 The first few hours of life are both important and exciting.
 The below information is a guide to understanding the care and coordination that your baby and you need from arrival and beyond

-  Our team at PCMH is ready to help you feel more comfortable and answer any questions you may have entering parenthood.
-Give us a call today at (812) 547-7011 to learn more or speak to one of our delivering physicians:
+Dr. Ed Kemper, MD and our team at Perry County Memorial Hospital are ready to help you feel more comfortable and answer any questions you may have entering parenthood.
+Give us a call today at (812) 547-3477 to learn more or speak to one of our delivering physicians:

 To view our baby nursery, have your access code and a smile ready!

 SKIN TO SKIN

 Skin to Skin comes from the practice of Kangaroo Care for the NICU infants.
 Research shows that healthy newborns receive the SAME benefits as premature or sick infants.
 Skin to skin helps your new baby adapt to life outside of the womb.
 Everything is new and stimulating after birth, and your infant is calmer and less stressed when held on your bare chest.
 Since your infant is used to hearing your voice and heartbeat, holding your baby this way also allows your infant to get to know you through your touch and scent and feel your skin.
 The first time skin to skin care occurs is generally immediately after birth.
 This is the best way to ensure a successful start to life.
 Evidence from research has shown this care is essential for baby’s transition to new life as it promotes bonding between parent and child, and helps regulate baby’s body temperature and breathing.

 Importance of skin to skin: